-Many couples think they will get pregnant quickly when they start trying for a baby.
+Many couples think they will fall pregnant quickly when they start trying for a baby.
 They may not realise the key factors that will affect their chance of success.

 There are many myths and misconceptions around fertility.
-As Singapore’s fertility experts, we can help dispel some of the common myths around male and female fertility.
+As Singapore’s fertility specialists, we can help dispel some of the common myths around male and female fertility.

-- Myth: We're both healthy, so we won't have any problems conceiving
+- Myth: We are both healthy, so we will not have any problems conceiving

 Truth: Healthy people can still have issues affecting their fertility.
 Medical conditions and genetic disorders can affect fertility, whatever your age.

 The most important factor affecting your ability to conceive is the woman’s age.
-Once a woman turns 36, her chance of conceiving naturally is half what it was when she was 20.
-By the time a woman is 41, her chance of conceiving naturally each month is around 5%.
+Once a woman turns 36, her chance of conceiving naturally is half of what it was when she was 20.
+By the time a woman turns 41, her chance of conceiving naturally each month is around 5%.

 - Myth: ‘The Pill’ affects your fertility

-Truth: Most of the time contraceptive use (such as ‘The Pill’) does not affect a woman’s fertility long term.
+Truth: Most of the time contraceptive use (such as ‘The Pill’) does not affect a woman’s fertility in the long term.
 The real factor that affects a woman’s fertility is her age.
-So if you stop taking ‘The Pill’ and start trying to conceive in your late 30’s, then your fertility will have naturally declined to half of what it was in your early 20’s.
+If you stop taking ‘The Pill’ and start trying to conceive in your late 30’s, your fertility will have naturally declined to half of what it was in your early 20’s.

 - Myth: Regular periods are a sign of ovulation